 Your gift on Peace with Justice Sunday strengthens the capacity to act as a global advocate of public policy?

 United Methodists relate to this special Sunday by seeking peaceful solutions, creating and supporting peace-related ministries in their conference and learning about peaceful, just efforts around the world.
-We achieve this by working with the World Council of Churches, interfaith and ecumenical bodies, and secular organizations for social-justice policies and programs that seek the wholeness of shalom for all of God’s people.
+The General Board of Church and Society Church holds a non-governmental, consultative status with the United Nations.
+This status allows us to participate in UN meetings, consultations and conferences.
+We partner with the World Council of Churches, interfaith and ecumenical bodies, and secular organizations for social-justice policies and programs that seek the wholeness of shalom for all of God’s people.
+Through this ministry, the church joins God in the work of social transformation.
 We recognize and renew our call for social transformation, for the quest to open the doors of opportunity for all, to distribute resources more equitably, and to provide better care for persons in need.

 ABOUT PEACE WITH JUSTICE SUNDAY (PWJS)